 If you have a small business or an influential blog, you can earn extra income with affiliate marketing.
 This affiliate marketing for beginners post will show you why this is a viable option for many businesses, and how to begin.

 When you started your small business, you probably focused on being great at your one product or service.
 As your business grew and you learned more about your target market, you likely added additional offerings.

-While having multiple products or services is good, having different types of income streams for your business is a great way to diversify and help with seasonal and fluctuating sales.
-One way to earn more money in your small business (outside or your own products and services) is through affiliate marketing.
+While having multiple products or services is good, having different types of income streams for your business is a great way to diversify and help with seasonal or fluctuating sales.
+One way to earn more money in your small business (outside of your own products and services) is through affiliate marketing.

 What is Affiliate Marketing?

 Affiliate marketing is promoting and recommending another company’s products and services in exchange for a commission.

 The best thing about affiliate marketing is that you don’t have to invest your own time or money into creating the product or service.
 Based on the specific needs and burning pains of your audience, you have the opportunity to show them how this other product or service could help them